ShHsLin/qTEBD/README.md

 ## TODO
-* plot num para v.s. accuracy
+* Rerun Ground state; Re plot optimization curve; Re plot num para v.s. accuracy
 * MPS truncation for gate contraction; logging truncation error in gate contraction; rerun all data;
-* Real time evolution; Global quench;
 * Scaling with Niter
 * The effect in the pattern of the layer of gates